-Cassettes are composed of gears in the back (aka "Cogs"), those that you shift between with your right hand.
+Cassettes are composed of gears in the back (aka "cogs" or a "cogset" or a "cluster"), those that you shift between with your right hand.

 - Smaller cog = harder pedaling - Bigger cog = easier pedaling

 Finding the right gear

 The combination of chainring and cassette placement of your chain determines (1) the distance your bike travels for each full rotation of the pedals (aka "Gear Inches") and (2) the resistance you feel when pedaling.